Website owner: James Miller

 Examples:

-2. To add two numbers with unlike signs: 1) find the difference between their absolute values and 2) prefix the number obtained with the sign of the number with the greater absolute value.
+2. To add two numbers with unlike signs: 1) subtract the absolute value of the number with the smaller absolute value from the absolute value of number with the greater absolute value 2) prefix the number obtained with the sign of the number with the greater absolute value.

 Examples: